Yandex Cloud

 (1 row)

-Here, a lexeme is a word that replaces cognate words in full-text searches.
-For example, if a DB document contains such words as cloud, clouds, and cloud's, PostgreSQL can recognize them as a single lexeme, "cloud".
+Here, a lexeme is a word that replaces all its morphological variants in full-text searches.
+For example, if a document in your database contains the words flying, flies, and flew, PostgreSQL will recognize them as a single lexeme, fly.

 ExamplesExamples